Experience a world of educational possibilities, cultures and connection through Academic travel!

-Students at Normandale can participate in two types of travel programs:
+Students at Normandale can participate in two types of academic travel:

 Check out the all the travel opportunities offered through Normandale!

-Take your learning abroad by joining this Spring 2024 travel course that includes a week-long educational tour to Cuba!
+Join this Spring 2026 travel course that includes a week-long educational tour to Cuba!

-This online section of Intercultural Communication will develop global competency and communication skills with a blend of traditional classroom learning and real-world experience in a country few have had the chance to visit.
+This section of COMM 1131: Intercultural Communication will develop global competency and communication skills with a blend of traditional learning and real-world experience in a country few have had the chance to visit.

-This course satisfies Minnesota Transfer Curriculum Goals 7 and 8.
+This course satisfies Minnesota Transfer Curriculum Goals 7a and 8.

 The cost of travel courses includes both tuition and travel fees and semester study abroad programs also include room and board.
 Costs vary according to destinations and numbers of credits.
 It is best to look at each travel course’s program details and each semester abroad program’s budget sheet.